anhvupt/anhvupt/README.md

 ### Hi there, I'm Vu Pham 👋

-I am a web developer, specializing in .NET Core, Angular, and TypeScript.
-I focus on building scalable and maintainable web applications while continuously improving my skills in modern development practices.
-Passionate about clean code and performance optimisation, I strive to deliver efficient and reliable solutions.
+Full-stack web developer with 5 years of experience specializing in Angular and .NET.
+Skilled in building scalable, maintainable applications with REST APIs, microservices, and cloud deployment (Azure/AWS).
+Passionate about clean code, performance optimization, and delivering reliable solutions.
+Experienced in mentoring junior developers and leading code reviews.

 I've lauched my blog at [varundef.com](https://www.varundef.com)